View Nepal in Detail

 Starting the day with an early breakfast, we will head towards Tengboche.
 Constructed in 1916, Tengboche Monastery is the biggest monastery in the area.
 Prayer flags, mani walls (walls adorned with Buddhist prayers), and mountains like Ama Dablam, Everest, Lhotse, Nuptse (7855m), and Tawoche (6501m) are all part of the hiking path to Tengboche.
 This trail initially crosses the Dudh Koshi River, and a further climb leads to the Tengboche monastery at 3,860 meters (12,600 ft) altitude.
 The sunset view of Ama Dablam from the monastery grounds is simply unforgettable.

-Also, don’t miss to witness the evening prayers in the monastery, where the hypnotic chants of Buddhist monks fill the air.
+Also, don’t miss witnessing the evening prayers in the monastery, where the hypnotic chants of Buddhist monks fill the air.

 Day 6